Alex141/CalcBinding/README.md

 #Release notes

+## version 2.2.5.0

+* add support of properties that contain digits in there names (thanks to halllo!)

 ## version 2.2.4.0

 * add support of 'null' values: objects that can be null, nullable value types.
 For nullable value types there are resctrictions, see restrictions page

 ##version 2.2.3.0

 * add 'not' alias for '!' operator